 Championing good places for all

-During the coronavirus pandemic, access to parks and pedestrian-friendly public spaces has proven to be vital to cities around the world.
-With global population on the rise and cities becoming denser, public realm has been a central aspect of urban living and planning even before lockdown.
-What will public realm and placemaking look like in London once the pandemic is over?
-What can we learn from this unprecedented moment in order to plan for more equal places?
+Access to parks and pedestrian-friendly public spaces has proven to be vital to cities around the world in the past few years.
+With global population on the rise and cities becoming denser, public realm has never been a more central aspect of urban living and planning.

-This year-round programme explores the creation of successful places for the capital, including the role of culture and heritage, regeneration of green and blue spaces, community engagement and inclusive design to create places that work for all Londoners.
+This year-round programme explores the transformative role of active placemaking in the regeneration of London’s town centres, parks and streets; including the role of culture and heritage, management of green and blue spaces, community representation and inclusive design to create places that work for all Londoners.

 MORE ONLINE AND PUBLISHED CONTENT